KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional autocomplete providers and utilities.
+[KeyboardKit Pro][Pro] unlocks additional autocomplete providers when you register a valid license key, then binds a LocalAutocompleteProvider to ``KeyboardInputViewController/autocompleteProvider``.

 ### Local autocomplete provider

-KeyboardKit Pro unlocks and sets up a LocalAutocompleteProvider when you register a valid license.
-You can inherit and customize it to modify its default behavior.

 This provider uses on-device capabilities to perform autocomplete.
 It works offline, doesn't require full access and integrates with other system components, like the on-device lexicon.
 It currently doesn't provide next word prediction.

+You can inherit and customize this provider to modify its default behavior.

 ### Remote autocomplete provider

-KeyboardKit Pro unlocks a RemoteAutocompleteProvider, which can be integrated with external REST-based APIs.
+This provider can be used to integrate with external REST-based APIs and web services.
+All you have to do is to specify endpoints and various parameters, as well as a model that matches the service response.

 Since most autocomplete APIs require a token or some form of authentication, the demo app doesn't show this provider in action.